temporalio/documentation/docs/go/workflows.md

 }
 ```

-Starting Workflows synchronously or asynchronously is both possible.
+You can start Workflows **asynchronously** or **synchronously**.
 In Go, the only difference is whether the code waits for the result of the Workflow in the same process in which you started it.
+Workflows do not rely on the process that invoked it, and will continue executing even if the waiting process crashes or stops.

-When you start a Workflow, a `WorkflowExecution` is returned.
+When you start a Workflow with `ExecuteWorkflow`, a `WorkflowExecution` is returned (which is the `we` variable above).
 The `WorkflowExecution` can be used to get the result or capture the WorkflowId.
-Workflows do not rely on the process that invoked it, and will continue executing even if the waiting process crashes or stops.
-As long as you have the WorkflowID, which is available from the `WorkflowExecution` you can retrieve the result of the Workflow from a completely different process by using the `GetWorkflow` call on the client.
+You can retrieve the result of the Workflow **from a completely different process**, as long as you have the WorkflowId, by using `client.GetWorkflow`.

 ```go
 we = client.GetWorkflow(workflowID)